 “Heavy metal” was a new wave of music that was beginning to sweep the globe, and Fifth Angel was one of the forefathers of the legendary Seattle music scene that also produced iconic bands such as Queensryche and Metal Church.

 In 1984, high school friends Ted Pilot (vocalist) and Ed Archer (guitarist) teamed up with lead guitarist James Byrd.
 They filled out the lineup with drummer Ken Mary (Alice Cooper, House of Lords) and bassist John Macko.
 Inspired by the success of Queensryche, who shunned playing clubs for the sake of writing, recording and releasing their own music independently, Fifth Angel followed a similar path.
-Concentrating on honing their writing and recording skills, Fifth Angel crafted the incredible debut album “Fifth Angel.”
+Concentrating on honing their writing and recording skills, Fifth Angel crafted the incredible debut and album “Fifth Angel,” which is still today considered a metal classic that has influenced countless bands.

 This recording was initially an independent release funded and produced by the band, and co-produced by the famed Terry Date. (“Fifth Angel” was Date’s first ever production, and Date later went on to produce platinum artists such as Pantera, Soundgarden, White Zombie, and The Deftones.)

 The album was first released in Europe through a fledgling label named RoadRunner Records based in the Netherlands, and instantly became a cult classic in the European metal community.
-(RoadRunner Records is currently one of the largest rock labels in the world, with bands such as Slipknot and Nickelback.)
+(RoadRunner Records has grown into one of the largest rock labels in the world, with bands such as Slipknot and Nickelback.)

 The band received rave reviews, and was touted in the press as the “next big thing” in all the major metal magazines of the day, including Hit Parader, Kerrang!, RIP, Metal Edge, Metal Forces and many others.
-Kerrang! went as far as attaching a flex-idisc of the band’s music onto their cover and giving the center fold out of the magazine to the band.
+Kerrang! went as far as attaching a flexidisc of the band’s music onto their cover and giving the center fold out of the magazine to the band as well.

 During this same time period, Ken Mary was covering the drumming duties with Rock and Roll Hall of Fame artist Alice Cooper on the “Constrictor” and “Raise Your Fist and Yell” tours.
 While on these world tours with Alice, Ken promoted Fifth Angel in both press and radio interviews, which gave some additional momentum to the release.